Skip to main content

 Volkspark Friedrichshain © visitBerlin, Foto: Dagmar Schwelle

-Tip 7: A round around the Kienbergpark
+Tip 7: Run a lap around Kienbergpark

 Kienberg Berlin - cable car